 Pain After FUT Hair Transplantation

-After your FUT hair transplant you may feel some pain in your donor site.
-This is common and tends to be worst in the first 2 weeks post procedure.
-At The Treatment Rooms London we will provide you with codeine based medication to help alleviate this pain.
+After your FUT hair transplant, you may feel some pain in your donor site.
+This is a common occurrence and tends to worsen in the first two weeks post-procedure.
+At The Treatment Rooms London, we will provide you with codeine based medication to help alleviate this pain.
 As a side effect, this medication can make you feel itchy and can also make you feel constipated.
-If you have issues with this tablet, please let your Surgeon know.
+If you experience issues with this tablet, please notify your surgeon.

 Will pain affect my transplant?